gvwilson/thirdbit/_posts/2014/2014-01-15-bootcamp-for-librarians.md

     </li>
   </ul>
   <p>
-    ...The 3am realization is that many, many "introduction" to programming materials start at the 1&rarr;10 transition.
+    …The 3am realization is that many, many "introduction" to programming materials start at the 1&rarr;10 transition.
     But learners start at the 0&rarr;1 transition–and a 10-line program has the approachability of Everest at that point.
   </p>
 </blockquote>